ItSnOtNoOkIeBeAr/Machine-Learning-AI-Model/README.md

 ---

 ## ⚔️ Prologue of the Arcane System
-In this sacred project, thou shalt wield the powers of PyTorch and Hugging Face, calling forth mighty transformers and vision models to classify hardware components and generate text with the wisdom of ancient neural networks.
+In this sacred project, thou shalt wield the powers of PyTorch and Hugging Face, calling forth a unified AI system that can both **chat intelligently** and **identify computer hardware** from images.

 ---